Worldview

 Examples:

-Once racist beliefs that Negroes, Arabs, Jews or Chinese people are inferior groups of people, were commonly accepted as revealed truth.
-Race is a concept in science that has no empirical equivalent idea in social thought.
 There is only one human race, scientifically speaking.
-Ethnic groups are not races, despite what terms we use.
-Superiority or inferiority is a subjective judgment of individuals that can not be applied to whole ethnic families of people.
+What are differentiated into ethnic groups are not races, despite what terms we use on forms or in conversations.
+The beliefs in superiority or inferiority is a subjective judgment of individuals that can not be applied to whole ethnic families of people.

-The ancients believed that the five lights, the sun and the moon were gods and goddesses whose movement and position in the sky governed human conditions on earth.
+Two of those lights, the sun and the moon, were the gods and goddesses whose movement and position in the sky governed human conditions on earth.
 Today we know there are nine planets countless asteroids and other bodies, such as Saturn's and Jupiter's many moons that affect earth's gravitational fields.

 Examining sources of knowledge

 Follies are intense but false beliefs based on incorrect impressions derived from experience.Fantasy, fiction and fanciful notions have real persuasive power to influence what we believe and how we think about things, and what we know to be true.
-Ghosts, unicorns, yetis, sea monsters and goblins all populate our psychic inner lives, often entertaining and frequently misinforming our intellect about what is imaginary and what is actually there.
+Ghosts, unicorns, dragons, yetis, sea monsters and goblins all populate our psychic inner lives, often entertaining and frequently misinforming our intellect about what is imaginary and what is actually there.

 A folly is a false belief in something based on intuitive, speculative or irrational hope that what can not be may indeed become real if we only just want it to be so.